 Fee-for-service agreements in the real estate industry are not as common.
 Most often, real estate transactions use a commission-based payment model.

 Contractors will provide services or goods in a competitive market to all manner of customers.
 The following are some characteristics of a contractor and a fee-for-purchase service agreement:

 - Provides those goods or services within normal business operation

 - Provides goods and services to a variety of buyers

 If you need help with fee-for-service agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.